apprenda/kubernetes.github.io/docs/getting-started-guides/windows/README.md

 4. `kube-proxy` implementation uses `netsh portproxy` and as it only supports TCP, DNS currently works only if the client retries DNS query using TCP

 ## Notes
 1. `apprenda/pause` image can be pulled from `https://hub.docker.com/r/apprenda/pause`
-2. DNS support for Windows recently got merged to docker master and is currently not supported in a stable docker release.
-To use DNS build docker from master or download the binary from [Docker master](https://master.dockerproject.org/)